ArPiRobot/arpirobot.github.io/docs/guide/programming/movingmotors.md

     &ast; This only needs to be connected on one motor controller if multiple are used on the robot.
 This ensures that motor battery GND (usually AA batteries) and robot power GND (usually a USB battery pack) are connected.
 This is important for some sensors.

     Each control pin (all but GND) must use a different GPIO.
 As such, 5 GPIO pins are needed per DRV8833 module.
 In the robot code, an object is constructed for the DRV8833 module.
 This object for the module constructs objects for both motors (A and B).
 This object is constructed using the pin numbers (broadcom pin numbering).
-Pinout and pin numbers can be found at [pinout.xyz](https://pinout.xyz/).
-You can choose any 5 GPIO pins.
-This pinout also shows which pins on the Pi are GND pins.
+Pinouts for supported boards can be found on [hardware docs](../../ref/hardware.md) page.

     An object for the DRV8833 module and both of its motors can be used in robot code as shown below